bandanna2k/parkrun-stats/README.md

 ## Minor

-- New Zealand to only occur once in the code.

-- Add META data
-Most Events parkrun NZ New Zealand
-Attendance Records
-pIndex
-Most Volunteer Volunteering
-90% Club

-- Not run this week not working
+- Meta data needs importing from constructor as speed keywords different to most events keywords.

+- Import CSS at the end

-- CourseEventChecker failed - Unknown athlete now filled in (seeds 1714883664994, 1714893450640)
+- CourseEventChecker failed - Unknown athlete now filled in (seeds 1714883664994, 1714893450640, 1714904703501)

 - Start date to attendance records